tmsvdb/Monsterhunters/Basics.md

 ## Travel to another `Place`.
 You may Travel to another place, this may be an existing place, or this may be new place of your choice.
 In order to go to an existing place you roll a `Test of Skill` Travel and check the result, in the `Testable Skills` secetion.
 If you wand to go to a non-existing place (meaning you haven't wrote this place down in the places list on the `World Sheet`) you create one using the Test of Skill Navigate, in the `Testable Skills` section.

 If you leave, you ask which of your party members are going to join you.
 If you go alone, or others decide to stay, the group is separated.
 Characters that stay behind get an extra turn, before you arrive at you new detination.
 If for some reason you get stuck, during your travels.
-People that stayed behind mey try to find you, roll a `Test of Skill` Hunt, whith a predetermind difficulty: the difficulty of the Travel or Navigate the lost person rolled plus one.
+People that stayed behind may try to find you, roll a `Test of Skill` Hunt, whith a predetermind difficulty: the difficulty of the Travel or Navigate the lost person rolled plus one.
 While Traveling or Hunting, if you still had an extra turn from others Traveling or Hunting, you lose that extra turn.

 ---
 ## Progress your `Personal goal`